ldcas-uc3m/Crypto-Labs/lab_notes.md

     ```bash
     openssl ca -in <ca-requests-folder>/<usr_csr>.pem  -extensions usr_cert -notext -config <ca_config>.cnf
     ```
-    You can export an user certificate and and its certification chain with:
+    You can export a user certificate and and its certification chain with:
     ```bash
     openssl pkcs12 -export -in <usr_cert>.pem -inkey <usr_key>.pem -certfile <ca_cert>.pem -out Acert_with_sk.p12
     ```